RobertoGlz/robertoglz.github.io/_pages/about.md

 ### Non-academic things I enjoy

-I like playing football (soccer) and going out for runs.
-I'm always down for having a good steak and I enjoy drinking _mate_ with my friends (and by myself as well!).
+I like playing football (soccer) and going out for runs.<br /> I'm always down for having a good steak and I enjoy drinking _mate_ with my friends (and by myself as well!).

 ### Educational Background